lu-sketch/Big-Query-SQL---Credit-Risk-Analysis/README.md

-Here’s a template for a `README.md` file for your SQL project.
-This document will help outline the purpose, dataset, structure, and key insights of your project on GitHub.

----

 # Credit Card Default Analysis using SQL on BigQuery

 ## Project Overview
 This project analyses credit card default patterns using SQL, focusing on demographic factors and payment behaviour to identify trends associated with higher risks of default.
-The analysis is conducted on the [Credit Card Default dataset](https://console.cloud.google.com/marketplace/product/bigquery-public-data/ml_datasets) available on Google BigQuery.
+The analysis is conducted on the [Credit Card Default dataset](https://console.cloud.google.com/marketplace/product/bigquery-public-data/ml_datasets) available on **Google BigQuery.**

 Through various SQL queries, this project explores client characteristics, calculates default rates across different demographics, and examines payment histories.